brenordv/go-post/README.md

 ![Failed run demo](.imgs/demo_error.png "Demo 2")

+## TODO
+1. Add a flag to pass token for authenticated requests.

 ## Final notes
 I have just learnt Golang and this is my first project.
 Any and all feedbacks are appreciated!
 Thanks!